-Hailed as a “winning combination in every way!” the Decho Ensemble was founded in 2011 with the intention of forwarding the saxophone’s orchestral tradition - a concert instrument of wide ranging capability.
+Hailed as a “winning combination in every way!” the Decho Ensemble was founded in 2011 with the intention of sharing the saxophone as concert instrument of wide ranging capability.
 Critically acclaimed for their “blend and precision”, the ensemble has performed throughout North America and Europe.

 The Decho Ensemble has performed on concert series, television, and radio throughout North America and in Europe.
 In addition to concert series, the Decho Ensemble has presented at national and international conferences including the North American Saxophone Alliance Regional and Biennial Conferences and the United States Navy International Saxophone Symposium.
 In 2016 the Decho Ensemble was in residence with the Ny Musikks Komponistgruppe in Oslo, Norway as part of their inaugural PULS Festival.
 In addition to their all saxophone programming, Decho has collaborated with poets, dance companies, chamber orchestras, and other instrumentalists to present unique and varied programs.